 VACCINES

 • Like the flu, new variants of covid emerge and is why updated vaccines are necessary.
-Updated covid vaccines have consistently provided ~30-60% additional protection against urgent care visits or being hospitalized (YLE)—it can make the illness shorter and less severe, and reduces your risk of long covid (CDC).
+Updated covid vaccines have consistently provided ~30-60% additional protection against illness and severe disease (YLE)—it can make the illness shorter and reduces your risk of long covid (CDC).

-• Availability: the 2025/2026 covid vaccine availability may vary.
-It's important to ask your local pharmacy, healthcare provider, or our health center for guidance.
+• Availability: our health center has the 2025/2026 covid vaccine available.
+You may ask your local pharmacy, healthcare provider, or our health center for guidance.

 COVID-19 symptoms can include fever, chills, cough, sore throat, shortness of breath, runny or stuffy nose, head or body aches, and new loss of taste or smell.
 People who are infected have a wide range of symptoms, from mild to severe, that may appear 2-14 days after exposure to the virus.
 For some, symptoms start as mild but will progress to more severe.